rstudio/shiny_example/README.md

-To run the prototype on localhost:
+To run the prototype on localhost, you may issue the following comamnd in R environment.

 ```R
 install.packages("shiny")